maniospas/pygrank/docs/userguide/preprocessing.md

 values passed
 to their constructor.
 These two arguments are completely ignored if a preprocessor instance is passed to the ranking algorithm.
-Direct use of these arguments without needing to instantiate a preprocessor was demonstrated in the previous code example.
+Direct use of these arguments, without needing to instantiate a preprocessor, was demonstrated in the previous code example.

 Using the same outcome of graph preprocessing to speed up multiple rank calls to the same graph by